NeuronQ/shoggoth/README.md

 ## Example

-**NOTE:** This is already OUTDATED, we've moved from struct based to functinal parsers for simplicity.
-See `shogo2/` equialents to what's below.
+**NOTE:** This is already OUTDATED, we've moved from struct based to functional parsers for simplicity.
+See `shogo2/` equivalents to what's below.

 ```go
 // input string